RommelTJ/raspberry-pi-course/s07_gpios_practice/00_Notes.md

   * And so on, cycling through the colors
 * See 02_ButtonControl.py
 * We then added a bounce time to the button to make it easier to press

+## Optimize your code with lists

+* Optimize the code to accept any kind of LEDs
+* See s07_03_ArbitraryButtonControl.py